ibm-cloud-docs/containers/cs_storage_cos.md

 </tr>
 <tr>
 <td>Default resiliency endpoint</td>
 <td>The resiliency endpoint is automatically set based on the location that your cluster is in.
-For more information, see [Regions and endpoints](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints#endpoints). </td>
+For more information, see <a href="/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints#endpoints">Regions and endpoints</a>. </td>
 </tr>
 <tr>
 <td>Chunk size</td>